-I spend a lot of time repairing garage doors in Oro Valley, and much of that involves replacing broken torsion springs.
+I spend a lot of time repairing garage doors in Oro Valley and all around the Tucson area, and much of that involves replacing broken torsion springs.
 It’s a common problem with garage doors and totally normal since they will eventually wear out from all that opening and closing that they do, so don’t feel bad.
 They’ll all break eventually.

 As many spring replacements as I do, it doesn’t compare to the number of questions I get about them from people all over the Tucson area.
 So I thought I would start putting some of the more frequently asked questions together here as a reference.
 If you can’t find the answer here, always feel free to give me a call at (520) 989-0381, or use the form on this page to send me an email.
 I’ll do my best to get back to you as quickly as possible.